real-darth/DD2367-project-quantum-parallellism/README.md

 ```

 # Running Visualizer
+## Visualize
 To run the visualizer, use the command:
 ```bash
 python main_script.py
 ```
 This will launch the application.
 First, it will run the main loop, extracting data from each unitary operation in the circuit.
 Secondly it will calculate the quantum parallelism.
 Thirdly, and often the most time-consuming part, it will open a new HTML window to start rendering the graph.

+By default, a 4-qubit system of a grover iteration will be visualized. **Please see the [Adding Circuit](link)** below for instructions on how to visualize your own circuits.

 # Repository
  * [circuits](./circuits)